E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     ./modules/Openmpbeads/readme

 **Openmpbeads** is a patch to the PaPIM code which enables parallelization of the sampling of the
-polyer chains within the PIM algorithm.
+polymer chains within the PIM algorithm, improving efficiency in sampling of the Wigner density.

 References